 - Heat up the coconut oil & pop the mustard seeds & asafoetida.
 Almost immediately add the kari leaves and fry them for 10 seconds.
 Add the chopped red onion, potato and butternut squash and sauté at medium heat until onions are soft.

 - Add the ginger, coriander, chili, turmeric and salt.
 Next add the tomatoes and cook for another 4-5 minutes at medium heat or until the tomatoes are soft.

 - Add the coconut milk and bring the mixture to a soft boil.
-Cover and cook until the vegetables are cooked through.
+Cover and simmer until the vegetables are cooked through.

 ideas / variations